-The basic salary for the Vice-Chancellor for 2018/19 was approved by the Remuneration & Personnel committee of the Governing Body in July 2018.
-The Vice-Chancellor was awarded a 2.3% increase to his basic salary.
-This decision was based on the principles above and was informed by the organisational and individual performance against objectives for the preceding 12 months, as provided by the Chair of Council.
+The basic salary for the Vice-Chancellor for 2019/20 was approved by the Remuneration committee of the Governing Body in July 2019.
+The Vice-Chancellor was awarded a 7.15% increase to his basic salary.
+This decision was based on the principles above and was informed by: